 The one time mode can be used to issue a long string of commands which are to be executed without user intervention.
 The user might issue the following sequence at the console (the A. is the CDOS prompt while the ! is the Batch one time mode prompt):

-A.@<RETURN> (Batch - one time mode)
+A.@<RETURN>

-!DIR<RETURN> (types the DIRectory)
+!DIR<RETURN>

-!TYPE PROGRAM1.FOR<RETURN> (types the file)
+!TYPE PROGRAM1.FOR<RETURN>

-!REN TEMP=PROGRAM1.FOR<RETURN> (renames the file)
+!REN TEMP=PROGRAM1.FOR<RETURN>

-!<RETURN> (begins execution)
+!